Birdchain/whitepaper-business/README.md

 If the user isn’t a first-time user, he/she should be able to see the history of transactions done within Proof-of-Work consensus, achieved reward as a current token balance and and access to the wallet-exchanger screen.

 User interface should be minimized to make signup/signin flow as short as possible and all user actions have to be simple across the app.
-All application logic should be handled automagically by the backend - ledger (or database - centralized or decentralized), backend server(several separated microservices) and queue managers.
+All application logic should be handled automatically by the backend - ledger (or database - centralized or decentralized), backend server(several separated microservices) and queue managers.

 User should be able to login into the web interface with the telephone number he/she uses for providing commodities, email, passcode or fingerprint.
 Web interface functionality should be similar to the android app interface except the ability to start making the Proof-of-Work.